nskybytskyi/nskybytskyi.github.io/readme.md

 In May 2019, after the internship, I came back to Yandex School of Data Analysis, completing various courses, ranging from programming languages and advanced mathematical courses to external memory algorithms and natural language processing.
 I like this place, as it gathers many people with completely different backgrounds but with one goal of advanced education not available at most post-soviet and European universities.

 <blockquote>
     You are a very cool guy.
-It will be a pleasure to meet you again
+It will be a pleasure to meet you again.
     <footer>
         My YSDA interviewer Aleksey Tolstikov.
     </footer>